sky19930112/popQuizzes/README.md

 *I use functions to set up question pop out systems; which I learn a lot from google-ing.

-*Final, I set up an initial input and submit botton
+*Final set up an initial input and submit botton

 link to deployed application ( https://sky19930112.github.io/popQuizzes )